-- 1. All DS4000 storage subsystems that support EXP100s are shipped with the 06.12.xx.xx, 06.15.xx.xx, or 06.19.xx.xx firmware that is required for EXP100s.
-However, to connect both SATA and Fibre Channel drives in the same DS4000 storage subsystem, you need to purchase and install the Fibre Channel/SATA Intermix Premium Feature. - 2.
-DO NOT install controller versions 5.41.5x.xx or 5.41.1x.xx in DS4000 storage subsystems.
+- 1. All DS4000 storage subsystems are shipped with the 06.12.xx.xx or 06.15.xx.xx firmware that is required to support EXP100 expansion enclosures.
+However, to connect both SATA and Fibre Channel drives in the same DS4000 storage subsystem, you need to purchase and install the Fibre Channel/SATA Intermix Premium Feature. - DO NOT install controller versions 5.41.5x.xx or 5.41.1x.xx in DS4000 storage subsystems.
 The R2 FHA controller firmware version 5.41.5x.xx and the R1 LHA controller firmware version 5.41.1x.xx have been replaced by controller firmware versions 6.12.xx.xx or higher.

-For DS4300 and DS4500 storage subsystems only: If you need to upgrade the controller firmware from version 05.41.1x.xx to version 06.12.xx.xx or later, you must first upgrade the firmware using the required "stepping-stone" version of the controller firmware, 05.41.5x.xx.
-You can find these "stepping-stone" controller firmware files on the DS4000 Storage Manager version 9 CD that is shipped with EXP100, or by contacting your IBM support representative.
+For DS4300 and DS4500 storage subsystems only: If you need to upgrade the controller firmware from version 05.41.1x.xx to version 06.12.xx.xx, you must first upgrade the firmware using the required "stepping-stone" version of the controller firmware, 05.41.5x.xx.
+You can find these "stepping-stone" controller firmware files on the DS4000 Storage Manager version 9.15 Support for Microsoft Windows 2000.
+Windows Server 2003 CD that is shipped with EXP100, or by contacting your IBM support representative.
 On the CD, the firmware files are located in the appropriate directory for your DS4000 storage subsystem, in the \Controller\05.41.1x upgrade directory.

-After you install the "stepping-stone" firmware version 05.41.5x.xx, check the support Web site and upgrade the DS4000 controller to the latest firmware version 6.12.1x.xx, or later, that is posted on the Web site.
+After you install the "stepping-stone" firmware version 05.41.5x.xx, check the support Web site and upgrade the DS4000 controller to the latest 6.12.1x.xx firmware version that is posted on the Web site.